Heavenly Pursuits: Reception

 Gospel According to Vic received positive reviews upon its theatrical release in the United States.
 In her review in the Washington Post, Rita Kempley called it "a comedy of marvels great and small, proves a timely answer to a moviegoer's prayers."
 She compared this "sweet-natured and idiosyncratic work" to some of Bill Forsyth's best films.
 She lauded Tom Conti's performance with his "perfect timing and rumpled magnetism."
 Kempley concludes, "There's always room for doubt in this delightfully quirky screenplay, with its grumbling atheists and gosh-almighty faithful.
 Gormley needs no special effects to create his aura of heavenly intervention, relying instead on ambiguous incidents and secondhand testimony."

 In his review in The New York Times, Walter Goodman singles out Conti's performance:

 Goodman concludes, "Gospel According to Vic may not be a miracle, but it's definitely a blessing."

 In their review in Spirituality & Practice, Frederic and Mary Ann Brussat wrote:

+The film opened on 17 October 1986 in the United States and grossed $267,249.
+It opened on three screens in the United Kingdom on 23 January 1987 and grossed £7,005 for the weekend.